Safety and Welfare Policy statement ...........................................................................

 7. First Aid Arrangements

-(a) In co-operation with the Occupational Health, Safety and Security Manager, Heads of Departments and Senior Managers shall ensure an assessment of the number of designated employees necessary at the various workplaces within their area is completed and maintained.
+(a) In co-operation with the Directors, Executive Management and the Safeguarding Lead, Managers shall ensure an assessment of the number of designated employees necessary at the various workplaces within their area is completed and maintained.

 (b) Where required by the appropriate management it will be the duty of each designated employee to: